Get $75 off Solar Eclipse booking when you book and pay in full before Thanksgiving!

 3. Spaying and neutering should be done around 4-6 months for males and 6-7 months for females.
 Your vet can remove any baby teeth that have not fallen out on their own at the same time your pup is being spayed or neutered.

-4. I have found if you provide LOTS of chew toys, NO RAWHIDES, puppy will have no desire to chew on your furniture or your shoes or whatever!
+4. We have found if you provide LOTS of chew toys, NO RAWHIDES, puppy will have no desire to chew on your furniture or your shoes or whatever!

 5. During the first 2 weeks of getting your puppy home, give the puppy several times to rest each and every day.
 They need “time out” and need to have lots of sleep and rest time especially if you have small children wanting to play with your new puppy.
 This rest is extremely important.